eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/type-parameters.md

 ### Constraints

-Type-parameterized declarations may have a `given` clause for each declared type parameter to constraint the permitted type argument.
+Type-parameterized declarations may have a `given` clause for each declared type parameter to constrain the permitted type argument.

 The constraints are: